freenas/freenas-docs/userguide/snippets/alertevents.rst

   is included for managing these devices
 #endif freenas

-* a scrub is paused more than eight hours
+* a scrub has been paused for more than eight hours

 * a :ref:`Cloud Sync` task fails